rancher/rancher.github.io/rancher/latest/zh/installing-rancher/installing-server/basic-ssl-config/index.md

 * For SSL terminated at the Rancher servers: Configure ELB listener for TLS/SSL:443 for the frontend and TCP:444 for the backend instance protocol:port.
 * For SSL terminated at the ELB: Configure ELB listener for TCP:80 for the frontend and TCP:81 for the backend instance protocol:port.
-* Health check can be configured to use HTTP:8080 /ping url
+* Health check can be configured to use HTTP:80 or HTTPS:443 using `/ping` as your path.

 ## Using Self Signed Certs (Beta)
 ---